Research Top Employee Recognition Providers

 So check out the dates (and participating vendors) for shows like those offered by SHRM or WorldatWork to see if they coincide with your timeline.

 When you feel like you have a broad understanding of the recognition providers available, it’s time to go deep.
 Start looking closely and more critically at the ones that appear to be a good match for your organization.
 The goal: narrow the list so you can conduct (or avoid) a request for proposals.
 This pre-qualifying process can include any or all of the following avenues:

 If your company has relationships with analysts such as Gartner and Forrester that cover the HR industry, consider connecting with them.

 When you visit the websites of providers, look for client names and any testimonials.
-Contact those that are tackling similar challenges to the ones your organisation faces.
+Contact the clients that are tackling similar challenges to the ones your organization faces.
 Ask about their experience with the provider and whether they’ve met expectations.

 Sites such as Crunchbase are great for looking at the financials of a provider.
 Likewise, Owler offers a quick list of vendors and crowdsourced information about funding they’ve received.

 The software review site, G2, has a feature that allows you to compare providers head to head on a number of criteria.
 Also, look for evaluations such as the PEAK Matrix® for Rewards and Recognition by Everest Group and the Baker’s Dozen Customer Satisfaction Ratings for Recognition by HRO Today.

 You may already have a clear picture of what you need from your recognition provider, but if you’re hazy at all, here’s a sample checklist of capabilities that can guide your research into potential partners and help you determine the best candidates.